Shankill Butchers: Cut-throat killings

 Early on 11 March 1976, Murphy tried to kill a Catholic woman in a drive-by shooting; arrested later that day, he was put on remand on an attempted murder charge.
 Shortly after Murphy's arrest, he began to receive visits from "Mr. A" and "Mr. B".
 He told "Mr. A" that the cut-throat murders should continue in due course, partly to divert suspicion from himself.
 In a subsequent plea bargain, Murphy pleaded guilty to a firearms charge and was sentenced on 11 October 1977 to twelve years' imprisonment.
 Another Catholic man killed by the gang was Cornelius "Con" Neeson (49), attacked with a hatchet by Moore and McAllister on the Cliftonville Road late on 1 August 1976.
 He died a few hours later.
 One of Neeson's brothers, speaking in 1994, declared: "I saw the state of my brother's body after he was butchered on the street.
 I said, 'That is not my brother'.
 Even our mother would not have recognised him".

 Later that year "Mr. A" informed Moore, now the Butchers' de facto commander, of Murphy's orders to resume the throat-slashings.
-Three more Catholic men from North Belfast were subsequently kidnapped, tortured and hacked to death in the same way as before.
-The victims were Stephen McCann (20), a Queen's University student murdered on 30 October 1976; Joseph Morrissey (52), killed on 3 February 1977; and Francis Cassidy (43), a dock-worker who was killed on 30 March 1977.
+Three more Catholic men from North Belfast were subsequently kidnapped, tortured and hacked to death in a similar manner as before.
+The victims were Stephen McCann (20), a Queen's University student and peace activist murdered on 30 October 1976; Joseph Morrissey (52), found murdered with "gruesome injuries" on 3 February 1977; and Francis Cassidy (43), a dock-worker from the New Lodge area whose body was found in Highfield with the throat slashed, hammer blows to the face and shot in the head on 30 March 1977.
 Moore proved himself an able deputy to Murphy, committing the throat-cuttings himself and encouraging the gang to use extreme violence on the victims beforehand.
 In particular, Arthur McClay attacked Morrissey with a hatchet; Moore had promoted McClay after Murphy had been jailed.
 The three victims were dumped in various parts of the greater Shankill area.
 The other gang members involved in one or more of these cut-throat murders were McAllister, John Townsley, David Bell and Norman Waugh.
 "Mr. A" played a prominent part in the planning of Moore's activities.

 After his arrest in 1977, William Moore was portrayed in subsequent police accounts as having been in effective control of the Butchers gang during Murphy's incarceration.
 However, a 2017 book on the UVF, citing an unnamed source, argued that John, an older brother of Murphy who escaped prosecution, had been directing the activities of the Butchers during that time.